|

 m.
 Additional comments

-Hamilton County Jewish Congregations A quick reference and resource guide to historical and current Jewish congregations.
+Hamilton County Jewish Congregations: a quick reference and resource guide (PDF) to historical and current Jewish congregations.
 Each entry includes names associated with the congregation, its cultural and religious affiliation, years in existence, a history of its addresses and, where relevant, its associated cemetery and website.
 Also included for each congregation is a summary of the most significant local research resources where more information can be found.

 The Marcus Center has a large and growing genealogy collection, with over 1,000 family genealogy files and congregational records from early Jewish settlement to modern times.